Regret Minimization

 To start, what are some examples of important life decisions to which we might apply regret minimization?
 Such choice paralysis might just be an affliction of the young and overly ambitious, but here are some possibilites:

-Here are some challenges with regret minimization:
+Here are some challenges with regret minimization.

 You don’t know what you will regret